 - Increases utilization by addressing patient privacy concerns (e.g., running into an acquaintance in the provider’s waiting room)

 - Enlarges the provider pool as its convenience factors encourage practitioners to continue working who might otherwise retire

-The ease and convenience of virtual consults bridges the gap between patients and providers and helps ensure individuals in every pocket of the country receive the mental health support they need when they need it.
+The ease and convenience of virtual consults help bridge the gap between patients and providers and help ensure individuals in every pocket of the country receive the mental health support they need when they need it.